MUNComputerScienceSociety/Automata/README.md

 1. Run MongoDB

-> You can use Docker for running MongoDB (recommended), just add the following to the `docker-compose.yml` file to expose it to your local machine.
+> You can use Docker for running MongoDB (recommended), just add the following to the `docker-compose.yml` file to expose it to your local machine
 >
 > ```yml
 >   ...